roq-trading/roq-binance/src/roq/binance/index.rst

   * The new end-points are selected if the toml config has :code:`margin_mode = "portfolio"`.
     The end-points are then taken from :code:`--rest_pm_uri` and :code:`--ws_pm_uri`.

+* We do not currently support isolated margin trading.

 References
 ----------